jonthebeef/jonthebeef.github.io/_posts/2016-07-28-how-to-prototype-a-messenger-bot.md

 layout: post
 title:  How to prototype a Messenger bot.
 date:   2016-07-28 14:13:00 +0100
+excerpt: What text editor to use?
+Sass or plain old CSS?
+What on earth is Compass?
+Command line?
+I'm not touching that.
+Sound like you?
+Welcome, I was once like you and this is the guide I wish someone had given me.
 categories: work
 tags: facebook, messenger, prototype, sketch, keynote
 ---